FACTBOX-Olympics-Russian athletes affected by Rio bans

 TAEKWONDO - Three Russians have qualified for Rio but await a decision from the World Taekwondo Federation.

-TENNIS - All seven Russian tennis players have been cleared to compete by the International Tennis Federation (ITF).
+TENNIS - All seven Russian tennis players have been cleared to compete in Rio by the International Tennis Federation (ITF).

-TRIATHLON - The International Triathlon Union has cleared all six Russian athletes for the Rio Games.

-VOLLEYBALL - International Volleyball Federation (FIVB) said it had submitted a list of Russian volleyball and beach volleyball participants to the IOC and CAS for approval.

 - - - -